Online Safety

 What are viruses and malware?

-If you are at all concerned about an online safety issue that you are unable to speak to your school about, please refer to the NCA (National Crime Agency) approved website of CEOP (Child Exploitation and Online Protection): CEOP Online Site for advice and reporting of any issues
+If you are at all concerned about an online safety issue that you are unable to speak to the school about, please refer to the NCA (National Crime Agency) approved website of CEOP (Child Exploitation and Online Protection): CEOP Online Site for advice and reporting of any issues

 parents_and_carers_check_list_online_safety_awareness_1507557713 (1).pdf